Frequently Asked Questions

 No. Only approved vendors with an assigned booth space may sell at the market.
 Groups that wish to provide religious or political information may use the City Hall “free speech” area.

 I am interested in performing at a market.
 How do I apply?

 We allow local performers to participate in the market.
-As our funds are very limited, performers must be willing to participate for tips only.
 We strive to maintain a family-friendly environment, so performances must be appropriate for all ages.
 Contact us for additional information.

 2342 Oak Rd SW,